CONGRATULATIONS ON YOUR NEW PIERCING!

 DON’T touch your piercing throughout the day.

-DON’T use alcohol, peroxide, antibacterial soaps, makeup, or hair products near the healing piercing.
+DON’T use alcohol, peroxide, harsh antibacterial soaps, makeup, or hair products near the healing piercing.

-Whenever you think about your piercing, if possible, just look at it, don’t touch!
+Whenever you think about your piercing, just look at it, no touchy touchy!

 Drinking Alcohol will cause you to swell more, so do your best to avoid it!

-Avoid submerging the piercing in any large bodies of water for the first few months.
+Avoid submerging the piercing in ANY bodies of water for the first few months.

 DO NOT remove the jewelry.
-If it’s truly infected and you remove the jewelry, there will be no way for the infection to drain from the piercing and you may develop an abcess that requires medical attention.
+If it’s truly infected and you remove the jewelry, the skin cells will seal the piercing closed and there will be no way for the infection to drain from the piercing which could lead to an abscess that requires medical attention.

 NAVEL “Belly Button” Piercing